 Please note that fixes and enhancements to these notes are very welcome, too.

 When working on khal (or for any other python package) it has proved very beneficial to create a new virtual environments (with the help of virtualenv), to be able to run khal in isolation from your globally installed python packages and to ensure to not run into any conflicts very different python packages depend on different version of the same library. virtualenvwrapper (for bash and zsh users) and virtualfish (for fish users) are handy wrappers that make working with virtual environments very comfortable.

-After you have created and activated a virtual environment, it is recommend to install khal via pip install -e . (from the base of khal’s source directory), this install khal in an editable development mode, where you do not have to reinstall khal after every change you made, but where khal will always have picked up all the latest changes (with the exception of adding new files, hereafter reinstall khal is necessary).
+After you have created and activated a virtual environment, it is recommended to install khal via pip install -e . (from the base of khal’s source directory), this install khal in an editable development mode, where you do not have to reinstall khal after every change you made, but where khal will always have picked up all the latest changes (except for adding new files, hereafter reinstalling khal is necessary).

 khal has an extensive self test suite, that lives in

 To run the test suite, install pytest and run py.test tests, pytest